onsi/ginkgo/docs/MIGRATING_TO_V2.md

 This _also_ means that you can, in principle, upgrade different test suites in your module at different times.
 For example, in a fictitious `factory` module the `sprockets` package can be upgraded to Ginkgo V2 first, and the `convery_belt` package can stay at Ginkgo V1 until later.
 In _practice_ however, you'll run into difficulties as the `ginkgo` cli used to invoke the tests will be at a different major version than some subset of packages under test - this basically won't work because of changes in the client/server contract between the CLI and the test library across the two major versions.
 So you'll need to take care to use the correct version of the cli with the correct test package.
 In general the migration to V2 is intended to be simple enough that you should rarely need to resort to having mixed-version numbers like this.

 ### A symbol in V2 now clashes with a symbol in my codebase.
 What do I do?
-If Ginkgo 2.0 introduces a new exported symbl that now clashes with your codebase (because you are dot-importing Ginkgo).
+If Ginkgo 2.0 introduces a new exported symbol that now clashes with your codebase (because you are dot-importing Ginkgo).
 Check out the [Alternatives to Dot-Importing Ginkgo](https://onsi.github.io/ginkgo/#alternatives-to-dot-importing-ginkgo) section of the documentation for some options.
 You may be able to, instead, dot-import just a subset of the Ginkgo DSL using the new `github.com/onsi/ginkgo/v2/dsl` set of packages.

 Specifically when upgrading from v1 to v2 if you see a dot-import clash due to a newly introduced symbol (e.g. the new `Label` decorator) you can instead choose to dot-import the core DSL and import the `decorator` dsl separately: